streamlit/docs/content/deploy/community-cloud/get-started/connect-github.md

 ### Organizations you own

-For any organization you own, if authorization has not been previously granted or denied you can click "**Grant**" before you click "**Authorize streamlit**."
+For any organization you own, if authorization has not been previously granted or denied, you can click "**Grant**" before you click "**Authorize streamlit**."

 <div style={{ maxWidth: '80%', margin: 'auto' }}>
 <Image alt="Authorize your Streamlit on a GitHub organization you own" src="/images/streamlit-community-cloud/GitHub-auth-grant-XL.png" />